AsadNaveed1/Cricket-Game-Project-Cpp/README.md

 7. The team that scores more during their batting is declared as the WINNER at the end of the match.
 If both teams score the same, then the result will be a draw

+( Note: you can choose to continue your prevously saved session once the game starts )

 ### Enjoy!!!

+## Compilation Commmand:-

+First run "make main" in the terminal
+Then run "main" to start the game

 ## Features:-